WPTravelteam/wp-travel/readme.txt

 = 3.2.4 =
-Release Date:
+Release Date: 11th May, 2020

 Fixed :
 * Field editor requird field fixed.
 Email field is required for all travelers even not checked as required for all.
-* Trip data messed up while saving from Elementor blocks.
+* Trip data messed up while saving from Elementor blocks fixed.

 = 3.2.3 =
 Release Date: 28th April, 2020